onap/ccsdk-features/sdnr/wt/helpserver/provider/src/main/resources/help/sdnr/pnfFault/README.md

 ### Current Alarms

 It list all current active faults in the network.
-In addition is also list alarms send by the SDN controller itself, which detects connections losses to the NetConf server (connectionLossOAM) or which detects connection loss to a devices via a mediator to a device (connectionLossNeOAM).
+In addition it also list alarms sent by the SDN controller itself, which detects connections losses to the NetConf server (connectionLossOAM) or which detects connection loss to a devices via a mediator to a device (connectionLossNeOAM).

 ### Alarm Notifications